A non-unitary solar constraint for long-baseline neutrino experiments: Non-unitarity in neutrino oscillations

 \section{Non-unitarity in neutrino oscillations}

-This analysis considers non-unitary effects coming from charged-current transitions from the usual neutrinos to heavy isosinglet leptons (HNLs) which arise naturally from type-I seesaw models \cite{Abdullahi2022}.
-We adopt the formalism described by Escrihuela et al. in \cite{Escrihuela2015}, where the heavy states separate from the oscillation at production and we observe a constant flux deficit in the active sector.
+This analysis considers non-unitary effects due to charged-current transitions from the usual neutrinos to heavy isosinglet leptons (HNLs) which arise naturally from type-I seesaw models~\cite{Abdullahi2022}.
+We adopt the formalism described by Escrihuela et al. in~\cite{Escrihuela2015}, where the heavy states separate from the oscillation at production and we observe a constant flux deficit in the active sector.
 Under this assumption, the effective $3\times 3$ mixing matrix between the active states is no longer unitary and can be parameterised by a lower-triangular matrix as

-where $U$ is the usual PMNS matrix and $A$ is the matrix encoding the non-unitary contribution to the oscillations.
+where $U$ is the usual PMNS matrix\footnote{With (possibly) different mixing angles and CP-phase than in the unitary case.} and $A$ is the matrix encoding the non-unitary contribution to the oscillations.
 Only the off-diagonal elements of $A$ are allowed to have complex components.
-In this model, the matter potential has to be altered too so that, as shown in \cite{Escrihuela2017}, the effective 3-flavour propagation Hamiltonian becomes
+In this model, the matter potential has to be altered too so that, as shown in~\cite{Escrihuela2017}, the effective 3-flavour propagation Hamiltonian becomes

-where $M$ is the matrix of mass eigenstates, $v_{cc} = \sqrt{2}G_fN_e$ is the usual charged-current contribution and $v_{nc} = (\sqrt{2}/2)G_fN_n$ is the neutral-current contribution, which can no longer be ignored because mixing with the sterile states may give flavour sensitivity to the neutral-current potential.
+where $M$ is the matrix of mass eigenstates, $v_{cc} = \pm\sqrt{2}G_fN_e$ is the usual charged-current contribution and $v_{nc} = (\sqrt{2}/2)G_fN_n$ is the neutral-current contribution, which can no longer be ignored because mixing with the sterile states may give flavour sensitivity to the neutral-current potential.
 The choice of sign differentiates between $\nu$ and $\bar{\nu}$.